Djiboutians: Cuisine

 Djiboutian cuisine is a mixture of Somali, Afar, Yemeni, and French cuisine, with some additional South Asian (especially Indian) culinary influences.
 Local dishes are commonly prepared using Middle Eastern spices, ranging from saffron to cinnamon.
 Spicy dishes come in many variations, from the traditional Fah-fah or "Soupe Djiboutienne" (spicy boiled beef soup), to the yetakelt wet (spicy mixed vegetable stew).
 Xalwo (pronounced "halwo") or halva is a popular confection eaten during festive occasions, such as Eid celebrations or wedding receptions.
 Halva is made from sugar, corn starch, cardamom powder, nutmeg powder, and ghee.
-Peanuts are sometimes added to enhance texture and flavor.
+Peanuts are sometimes added to enhance texture and flavour.
 After meals, homes are traditionally perfumed using incense (cuunsi) or frankincense (lubaan), which is prepared inside an incense burner referred to as a dabqaad.

 Music

 Djiboutian music has Somali and Afar roots.
 Most Somali songs follow the pentatonic scale.
 That is, they only use five pitches per octave in contrast to a heptatonic (seven note) scale, often found in Western music.
-At first listen, Somali music might be mistaken for the sounds of nearby regions such as Ethiopia, Sudan or the Arabian Peninsula, but it is ultimately recognizable by its own unique tunes and styles.
+Somali music could be mistaken, when it is first heard, for the sounds of nearby regions such as Ethiopia, Sudan or the Arabian Peninsula, but it is ultimately recognisable by its unique tunes and styles.
 Traditional Afar music resembles the folk music of other parts of the Horn of Africa such as Ethiopia; it also contains elements of Arabic music.
-The history of Djibouti is recorded in the poetry and songs of its nomadic people, and goes back thousands of years to a time when the peoples of Djibouti traded hides and skins for the perfumes and spices of ancient Egypt, India, and China.
+The history of Djibouti is recorded in the poetry and songs of its nomadic people, and goes back to a time when the peoples of Djibouti traded hides and skins for the perfumes and spices of ancient Egypt, India, and China.
 Afar Oral Literature is also quite musical.
-Popular Djiboutian musicians include Nima Djama, Abdo Xamar Qoodh, Mohamed Ali Fourchette, Abdallah Lee, Said Xamar Qoodh, and Xabiiba Cabdilaahi.
+Popular Djiboutian musicians include Nima Djama, Abdo Xamar Qoodh, Mohamed Ali Fourchette, Abdallah Lee, Shay Lia, and Xabiiba Cabdilaahi.

 Cinema

 Storytelling is an ancient custom in Djiboutian culture.
 This tradition is continued by a love of cinema.
 The earliest forms of public film display in Djibouti were in French.
-In the 1920s, the first local movie theaters opened, during a time when Djibouti City was growing in size.
-Film theaters became a place where local residents could watch movies in a relaxed atmosphere.
-With the development of the local film industry, additional theaters were launched.
-Among these establishments was the Eden in 1934, Olympia in 1939, Le Paris in 1965, and Al Hilal in 1975.
+In the 1920s, the first local movie theatres opened, during a time when Djibouti City began to grow in size.
+Film theatres became a place where local residents could watch movies in a relaxed atmosphere.
+With the development of the local film industry, additional theatres were launched.
+Among these establishments were the Eden in 1934, Olympia in 1939, Le Paris in 1965, and Al Hilal in 1975.

-During the 1970s, the capital city had five movie theaters, with one in each district.
-A few local attempts at film making were also concurrently carried out with the participation of local actors.
+During the 1970s, the capital city had five movie theatres, with one in each district.
+A few local attempts at shooting films were also concurrently carried out with the participation of local actors.
 One of these was Burta Djinka, a film in Somali directed by G. Borg in 1972.
-Following independence in 1977, a growing number of government-owned production and distribution companies as well as actual projection theaters sprang up.
+Following independence in 1977, a growing number of government-owned production and distribution companies as well as actual projection theatres sprang up.

 In the 1990s two of the biggest cinemas, Odeon and Olympia, closed their doors.